-Would you like to provide mTLS certificates for the NSP mediation interface for two-way TLS authentication? [yes,no]
+Would you like to provide mTLS certificates for the NSP mediation interface for two-way TLS authentication? [yes, no]

-- a.
-Enter no 4 if you are not using mTLS or have no certificate to provide for mTLS. - b.
+- b.
 Provide your own certificate to secure MDM and gNMI telemetry. - 1.
 Enter yes 4. - 2.
 The following messages and prompt are displayed:

-'''

-Building secret 'mediation-mtls-key' mTLS artifacts use to secure MDM communications with nodes.
+Building secret 'mediation-mtls-key'

+mTLS artifacts use to secure MDM communications with nodes.

 Please enter the mediation private key:

-'''